SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The body of a structure contains zero or more *declarations*.
-These *declarations* can include both stored and computed properties, type properties, instance methods, type methods, initializers, subscripts, type aliases, and even other structure, class, and enumeration declarations.
+These *declarations* can include both stored and computed properties, type properties, instance methods, type methods, initializers, subscripts, type aliases, and even other structure, class, actor, and enumeration declarations.
 Structure declarations can't contain deinitializer or protocol declarations.
 For a discussion and several examples of structures that include various kinds of declarations,